andku23/portfolio-v3/src/content/landing/landing.md

 Hi!
 I'm a front-end web developer who mainly specializes in 3D related web projects.
-The majority of my experience is in creating PlayCanvas/VueJS apps that leverage PlayCanvas as a 3D game engine, and Vue for front-end UI.
-However I also have a broad knowledge in many different platforms such as:
+My primary skill is in creating XR apps that leverage **Vue** for front-end UI and **PlayCanvas** as a 3D game engine.
+However, I also have a broad knowledge in many different platforms such as:

--
+-   VueJS
 -   React
 -   Unity3D
 -   Blender
 -   Heroku
--   AWS
+-   AWS S3
 -   GraphQL